Last updated on 2026-05-15

 Graduates of the Educational Support program can pursue a variety of career paths in Canada, including:

-• Educational Assistant: Support teachers in the classroom by assisting students with learning challenges and providing individualized attention.
+- Educational Assistant: Support teachers in classrooms, helping students with diverse learning needs and ensuring an inclusive environment.

-• Recreation Coordinator: Plan and implement recreational programs for children in community centers or schools.
+- Recreation Coordinator: Plan and lead recreational activities for children in community centers or after-school programs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.